 Get There celebrates travelling around town on two wheels, and points out how quick bikes trips can be.
 With the expansion of the bicycle network on city streets, miles of new greenway paths in public parks, and the introduction of bike share, there have never been more people biking in New York City.

 We know you’re enjoying the ride, but there’s more than just getting there by bike!
 Check out some common myths and facts about biking, learn the rules of the road, and brush up on safety tips.
-Biking Myths vs Facts Postcard (PDF) Get There Safely Postcard (PDF) Bike Laws Postcard (PDF)
+Biking Myths vs Facts Postcard, Spanish & Chinese (pdfs) Get There Safely Postcard, Spanish & Chinese (pdfs) Bike Laws Postcard, Spanish & Chinese (pdfs) E-Bikes Postcard, Spanish & Chinese (pdfs) Go with the Walk Postcard, Spanish & Chinese (pdfs) Slow Your Roll Postcard, Spanish & Chinese (pdfs)

-Each spring, the U.S. Department of Transportation and the Federal Highway Administration observe National Work Zone Awareness Week to bring national attention to motorist and worker safety in work zones.
-DOT will hold a press conference and place a variety of advertisements to raise driver awareness and decrease crashes in work zones.
-National Work Zone Awareness Week 2018 is April 9-13.
+Each spring, the U.S. Department of Transportation and the Federal Highway Administration observe National Work Zone Awareness Week.
+Organizations across the country hold events to bring attention to motorist and worker safety in work zones.
+Each year, NYC DOT hosts a press conference and places advertisements to raise driver awareness and decrease crashes in work zones.

 - On average, 700 work zone fatalities occur nationwide every year.